Do Go On - 407 - The Real Pocahontas

 No.

-That's what you're going around.
+That's where you're going wrong.

-Oh, that's Yuck.
+Oh, that's yuck.

 I know.